breast asymmetry correction uk uneven breasts scaled

 Breast Augmentation

 Breast implants are a great way to correct breast asymmetry with implants being placed into the smaller breast to match its size to the larger breast.
-However, breast implants can also be used in both breasts to increase the overall size of your breasts but different sized implants may be used in each breast to help create a more symmetrical appearance.
+However, breast implants can also be used in both breasts to increase the overall size of your breasts but different-sized implants may be used in each breast to help create a more symmetrical appearance.

 To find out more about breast augmentation surgery click here.